 - Your rattling has to sound realistic.
 I’ve heard so many bucks fight.
 You see guys on TV, crashing and slamming antlers together—but that’s not what it sounds like.
 The majority of bucks lock up and just grind their horns.
 True story: When I was in high school, I was in a stand, and I could hear a grinding noise in the brush behind me.
 Funny thing, I actually thought it was a hog gnawing on a plastic bottle.
 I was crouched in my stand, looking and listening, for 20 minutes.
 Finally, I saw the back legs of a deer.
 It was an 8-pointer and a 9-pointer fighting.
 I killed the 9-pointer, and that grinding sound has stuck in my head ever since.

-Maxwell's Must-Have Gear
+Maxwell’s Late-Season Deer-Hunting Gear

 I like a call that lets me grunt, snort-wheeze, and buck-roar.
 There are a bunch of them on the market, but the classic Primos Buck Roar is my favorite.
 For rattling, I like a Primos Big Buck Bag.
 Those pegs, when you grind on them, sound like the real thing, and when you do it just right, you’ll get a pop that’s like an antler tine.
 Sometimes I’ll add or remove pegs from the bag to get the perfect sound.